SHArahul/TravelMemory/README.md

-# TravelMemory Full-Stack Deployment (MERN) with AWS Load Balancer & Auto Scaling
+# TravelMemory Full-Stack Deployment (MERN) with AWS Load Balancer & Auto Scaling.

 ## Introduction
 The **Travel Memory** application is a MERN stack project that allows users to store and share travel memories.